ducminhle1904/crypto-dca-bot/docs/BACKTESTING_GUIDE.md

 | **1h**    | 14 / 30 / 70                     | 12/26/9                 | 20 / 2              | 50           |
 | **4h**    | 14 / 30 / 70                     | 12/26/9                 | 20 / 2              | 100          |

-_These values are based on trading community recommendations and work well for crypto volatility._
+_These values are based on trading community recommendations and work well for crypto volatility.
+They can be used as starting points for manual configuration._

 ## Output structure